Matt Kata: Career

 and was a non-roster invitee to their 2007 spring training camp.
 He earned a spot on the team's opening day roster as a utility player.

 He appeared in 31 games for Texas, batting .186, before he was designated for assignment June 5 when the Rangers activated pitcher John Rheinecker and infielder/outfielder Jerry Hairston Jr. from the disabled list.

 After clearing waivers, he signed a minor league contract with Pittsburgh on June 15 and was recalled by the Pirates June 30.
 Kata became a free agent after the season.

 On December 21, 2007, the Colorado Rockies signed Kata to a minor league contract with an invitation to spring training.
 Kata did not make the team and opted for free agency.

 On March 30, 2008, Kata rejoined the Pittsburgh Pirates organization by signing a minor league contract.
-He became a free agent at the end of the season and signed a minor league contract with the Houston Astros, and appeared in 40 games for the Astros in 2009; he spent the entire 2010 season with their Round Rock, Texas AAA affiliate.
+He became a free agent at the end of the season and signed a minor league contract with the Houston Astros, and appeared in 40 games for the Astros in 2009; he spent the entire 2010 season with their Triple–A affiliate, the Round Rock Express.

-Since signing a minor-league contract with the Texas Rangers on January 13, 2011 Kata has been playing for their Pacific Coast League AAA affiliate in Round Rock, Texas (the Round Rock Express became the Texas Rangers MLB organization's AAA club prior to the 2011 season).
+Kata signed a minor-league contract with the Texas Rangers on January 13, 2011.
+He played for their Pacific Coast League affiliate, which was also Round Rock, as the Express became the Rangers' Triple–A club prior to the 2011 season.